Obama jumps in to help Biden defeat Trump again - KESQ

 Jim Messina, Obama’s 2012 campaign manager who has been serving as a close adviser to the Biden reelection campaign, told CNN that his former boss plans to do whatever he can to help Biden secure a second term at the White House.
 That mission, Messina said, has only been made significantly more urgent by Trump’s emergence as the presumptive Republican nominee.

 “President Obama once said to me that every president is a reflection of the previous president, and he’s right,” Messina said.
 “Trump was the complete opposite of Obama, and Biden is the complete opposite of Trump.
-Being the president of the United States means you’re part of a small club; there is no other group of people whose red flags about the direct threat of Donald Trump are the gravest warning.”
+Being the president of the United States means you’re part of a small club; there is no other group of people whose red flags about the direct threat of Donald Trump should be taken more seriously.”

 Obama has been unambiguous about his willingness to be of service to his former vice president’s reelection efforts, one senior Biden adviser told CNN.